-Increasing the political and personal readiness of targeted regions for the adoption and implementation of a new regional sustainable energy policy
+The project is completed.
+The project wanted to increase the political and personal readiness of targeted regions for the adoption and implementation of a new regional sustainable energy policy.

-The project targets four areas: three marginalized districts of Slovakia, in which pilot Sustainable Energy Centres (SEC) were set up, and Upper Nitra, a coal region in transition.
+The project targeted four areas: three marginalized districts of Slovakia, in which pilot Sustainable Energy Centres (SEC) were set up, and Upper Nitra, a coal region in transition.

-Through public exhibitions and lectures that emphasize the link between climate change and the energy sector, the project raises awareness for sustainable energy policy in the general public.
+The project raised awareness for sustainable energy policy in the general public through public exhibitions and lectures that emphasize the link between climate change and the energy sector.

-The absence of consistent regional energy planning and no regional coordination capacities result in inefficient use of public funds and in weak transposition of EU climate and energy targets to the local level in Slovakia.
-A further result is the lack of inspiring and replicable examples of good local energy practice.
+The absence of consistent regional energy planning and no regional coordination capacities resulted in inefficient use of public funds and in weak transposition of EU climate and energy targets to the local level in Slovakia.
+A further result was the lack of inspiring and replicable examples of good local energy practice.

-Since the SEC are completely new structures, they miss sufficient capacities, methodologies, knowledge, and political support.
-This project aims to bridge this gap through a combination of measures, including trainings, awareness raising activities, and site visits.
+Since the SEC were completely new structures, they missed sufficient capacities, methodologies, knowledge, and political support.
+This project aimed to bridge this gap through a combination of measures, including trainings, awareness raising activities, and site visits.

-The project holds positive environmental, economical, and social impacts for the targeted area.
-Furthermore, it contributes to the mainstreaming of ambitious regional sustainable energy policy in Slovakia, to a faster transposition of the EU climate and energy targets to the regional level.
+The project held positive environmental, economical, and social impacts for the targeted area.
+Furthermore, it contributed to the mainstreaming of ambitious regional sustainable energy policy in Slovakia, to a faster transposition of the EU climate and energy targets to the regional level.